Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 A short summary of this project, including information on the data tables, columns, data types and data source can be found in a GitHub repository [README](https://github.com/Taimur-Shabbir/SQL-Ecommerce-Analysis) file.

-There is also a [dashboard](https://public.tableau.com/app/profile/taimur.shabbir/viz/E-CommerceInProgress/Dashboard1) visualising some of the queries that are present below.
-But all of the visualisations in the dashboard can also be found below, attached to the relevant query.

 # Part 1 - Data Cleaning